Official Media PartnerLondon Prop Trading Expo 2026 · Oct 23–24, Old Billingsgate · 50% off visitor passes · 50% Off Passes

 • Delayed "reward split upgrades" that only start after several payouts

-The CFTC says roughly two out of three retail forex accounts lose money in most quarters, which is a useful reminder that even before firm rules, the base market is already hard (CFTC).
+The CFTC says roughly two out of three retail forex accounts lose money in most quarters, a useful reminder that the base market is already hard before firm rules even apply (CFTC).
 A prop firm with tight rules makes that harder, not easier.

 How can you measure challenge difficulty instead of guessing?